-2.1 The Governing Body for Carrington Junior School will ensure that

-- arrangements are in place so that children with medical conditions - o are properly supported;
+- 2.1 The Governing Board for Carrington Junior School will ensure that - arrangements are in place so that children with medical conditions - are properly supported; - can play a full and active role in school life; - can remain healthy and achieve their academic potential.

-- o can play a full and active role in school life; - o can remain healthy and achieve their academic potential. - staff are properly trained to provide the support that pupils need. - in line with their safeguarding duties, ensure that pupil's health is not put at unnecessary risk from, e.g. infectious diseases. - in those circumstances, they do not have to accept a pupil at time where it would be detrimental to the health of that child or others to do so.
+- staff are properly trained to provide the support that pupils need. - in line with their safeguarding duties, ensure that pupil's health is not put at unnecessary risk from, e.g. infectious diseases. - in those circumstances, they do not have to accept a pupil at time where it would be detrimental to the health of that child or others to do so.

-2.2 The Headteacher will ensure that
+2.2 The Head Teacher will ensure that

-- a person is appointed to have overall responsibility for the implementation of this policy. - all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - all staff including supply staff who support children with medical needs receive sufficient information to provide appropriate support. - individual Healthcare Plans are developed, monitored and reviewed annually or earlier if evidence is presented that the child's needs have changed.
-Where appropriate Healthcare Plans will be reviewed at the child's Annual Review. - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions. - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations. - a register of children in the school is kept who have been diagnosed with asthma and/or prescribed a reliever inhaler. - all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms). - at least one emergency inhaler kit is maintained and readily available in an emergency situation.
+- a person is appointed to have overall responsibility for the implementation of this policy; - all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation; - all staff including supply staff who support children with medical needs receive sufficient information to provide appropriate support; - individual Healthcare Plans are developed, monitored and reviewed annually or earlier if evidence is presented that the child's needs have changed.
+Where appropriate Healthcare Plans will be reviewed at the child's Annual Review; - sufficient staff are suitably trained and achieve the necessary level of competency before they take on responsibility to support children with medical conditions; - sufficient numbers of trained staff are available to support all individual healthcare plans to cover staff absence, contingency and emergency situations; - a register of children in the school is kept who have been diagnosed with asthma and/or prescribed a reliever inhaler; - all staff are trained to recognise the symptoms of an asthma attack (and are able to distinguish them from other conditions with similar symptoms); - at least one emergency inhaler kit is maintained and readily available in an emergency situation; - a register of children in the school is kept who have been diagnosed with anaphylaxis and/or prescribed a epi pen/auto injector; - all staff are trained to recognise the symptoms of anaphylaxis;

-- risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions. - all staff are aware that medical information must be treated confidentially. - school staff are appropriately insured and are aware that they are insured to support pupils in this way.
+- at least one emergency anaphylaxis kit is maintained and readily available in an emergency situation; - risk assessments for school visits, holidays, and other school activities outside of the normal timetable are undertaken for children with medical conditions: - all staff are aware that medical information must be treated confidentially; - school staff are appropriately insured and are aware that they are insured to support pupils in this way.